dben/Dockerfiles/traefik/README.md

 1. Create a EFS drive.
 2. Attach a security group to EFS
 3. Mount the EFS drive to a disposable EC2 instance that allows all connections from the EFS security group
+   1. Install the nfs client on your EC2 instance
+      ~ On an Amazon Linux, Red Hat Enterprise Linux, or SuSE Linux instance: `sudo yum install -y nfs-utils` ~ On an Ubuntu instance: `sudo apt-get install nfs-common`
+   2. Create a new directory on your EC2 instance, such as `efs` by running `sudo mkdir efs`
+   3. Mount your file system using the DNS name
+      `sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 XXXXXX.efs.us-east-2.amazonaws.com:/ efs`
 4. Touch acme.json
 5. Throw away EC2 instance
 6. Create a ECS cluster